Palmyrene invasion of Egypt

-The Palmyrene invasion of Egypt occurred in the summer, or possibly in October, of 270 AD when the forces of Queen Zenobia of Palmyra, led by her general Zabdas and aided by an Egyptian general named Timagenes, invaded and subsequently annexed Egypt, which was under control of the Roman Empire at the time.
+The forces of Queen Zenobia of Palmyra, led by her general Zabdas and aided by an Egyptian general named Timagenes, invaded and subsequently annexed Egypt, which was under control of the Roman Empire at the time, in 270 AD.

 The invasion of Egypt is sometimes explained by Zenobia's desire to secure an alternative trade route to the Euphrates, which was cut because of the war with the Sasanian Empire, although the Euphrates route was only partially disrupted.
 Zenobia's personal ambition and political motivation to establish Palmyrene dominance over the east definitely played a part in her decision to invade Egypt.

 The invasion coincided with, or probably even caused, serious unrest in Egypt, whose people were split between supporting and defying the approaching Palmyrene army.
 What also made the situation worse for the Romans was that the prefect of Egypt, Tenagino Probus, was at the time preoccupied with naval expeditions against pirates.

 The Palmyrenes entered Alexandria, and left a garrison of 5,000, although shortly after, Probus was alerted to the situation in Egypt and quickly returned there.
 He recaptured Alexandria, but his success was short-lived when the Palmyrene army regained control of the city.
 Probus retreated to the Babylon Fortress.
 However, Timagenes, a native of Egypt with knowledge of the land, ambushed the Roman rear and captured the fortress.
 Tenagino Probus then committed suicide and the Palmyrenes consolidated their dominion over Egypt.

 Background

 In 269, while Claudius Gothicus, the successor of Emperor Gallienus, was preoccupied with defending the borders of the empire against Germanic invasions, Zenobia took the chance to consolidate her power and authority over the east.
 Roman officials in the East were caught between loyalty to the emperor and Zenobia's increasing demands for allegiance.

-The reason the queen resorted to using military force to strengthen her authority in the East is unclear; but the refusal of Roman officials to recognize Palmyrene authority has been suggested.
+The reason the queen resorted to using military force to strengthen her authority in the East is unclear, but the refusal of Roman officials to recognize Palmyrene authority has been suggested.
 Zenobia's expeditions were intended to maintain Palmyrene dominance.
 Another factor may have been the weakness of Roman central authority and its corresponding inability to protect the provinces, which harmed Palmyrene trade and probably convinced Zenobia that the only way to maintain stability and prosperity in the Roman East was direct Palmyrene control over the region.
 Also, Bostra and Egypt received trade which would have otherwise passed through Palmyra, while the Tanukhids near Bostra and the merchants of Alexandria probably attempted to rid themselves of Palmyrene domination, all of which triggered military action from the queen.

-Zenobia had already subjugated Syria, Judea and Arabia Petraea by early 270, sacking the capital of the latter and pacifying the Tanukhid tribes in Hauran who challenged her authority.
+Zenobia had already subjugated Syria, Judea and Arabia Petraea by early 270, sacking the capital of the last and pacifying the Tanukhid tribes in Hauran who challenged her authority.
 These actions made it clear that Egypt was going to be the queen's next target.